 Each Traffic Manager in your cluster uses a DNS resolvable hostname with which it can be identified and contacted by each other cluster member.
 If you are unable to use a resolvable name, you can instead use a contactable IP address.
 You set the hostname or IP address during the initial configuration of your Traffic Manager.
-See "Running the Initial Configuration Wizard" on page 21.
+See Running the Initial Configuration Wizard.

-To change the designated Traffic Manager hostname after you have completed the initial configuration, or to instead switch to using an IP address, run the Pulse Secure Configuration Program from the appliance console:
+To change the designated Traffic Manager hostname after you have completed the initial configuration, or to instead switch to using an IP address, run the Ivanti Configuration Program from the appliance console: